grunch/BJJ-Scoreboard/README.md

     npm start

 ## License
-This software is open source, you can use it and modify without asking permission, to know more about it you can read the [LICENSE](license)
+This software is open source, you can use it and modify without asking permission, to know more about it you can read the [license](LICENSE)